stolostron/rhacm-docs/console/console.md

   - Clusters: You can monitor your cluster network, object network, and security policies in a graphical format.
 View your hub clusters, all your managed clusters, and monitor security violations.

-  - Networking: View Kubernetes objects for each cluster and any networks between your Kubernetes objects.
-Objects display changes if they were recently started.
-Pods also indicate `pending` and `failed` status.

   - Policies: View the policy, policy placement, and clusters that are being validated.
 Check for violations for the selected policy.

 ## Governance and risk dashboard